Corbett · Arrochar & Trossachs

 - How hard is Creag Mac Ranaich?

-- Creag Mac Ranaich is rated 2/5 (moderate) on the OutdoorSCOT scale.
-The standard route covers about 10km with 730m of ascent and takes most walkers 3-5 hours.
+- We grade Creag Mac Ranaich at 2/5, which puts it in moderate territory.
+The usual route is around 10km with 730m of climbing; allow 3-5 hours.
 Terrain: Forestry track on the lower slopes.

-- Where do I park for Creag Mac Ranaich?
+- Where should I park to climb Creag Mac Ranaich?

-- Standard parking is at NN567279 near Stirling.
+- Standard parking is at NN567279.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

-- When is the best time to climb Creag Mac Ranaich?
+- When should I climb Creag Mac Ranaich?

 - The standard good-weather months for Creag Mac Ranaich are April, May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.